 The swim is for over 16s.
 If under 18 you must have parental consent.

 This is an A to B swim, starting at Longmarsh Totnes and finishing at Dittisham Ham.
 It draws many supporters as well as swimmers, and we cater for them with food and entertainment.
 We offer coaches to spectators (with paid prebooking) as well as swimmers (free, prebooking not required) to enable car free weekends.
-To assist planning, here are approximate timings.
-These may be subject to change – please check back before event day and read event emails.

 A direct beneficiary of the Dart10k is the Outdoor Swimming Society, who raises funds through the event for it’s public-facing work in outdoor swimming throughout the year.
 The Outdoor Swimming Society is run as a social enterprise or not for profit.
 Just by entering you are supporting us.
 If you want to get sponsored to swim for us you can ask people donate to you via paypal, or just collect donations and send a cheque.
 Please contact the event manager for details firstname.lastname@example.org.